Larry D. and Brenda A. Thompson Curator of African American and African Diasporic Art

 Georgia Power Mickey A. Brown Professor of Engineering

-WenZhan Song’s expertise and research interests reside in the realm of “big data,” also called informatics, where massive data sets are collected and analyzed.
+WenZhan Song’s expertise and research interests reside in the realm of “big data”, also called informatics, where massive data sets are collected and analyzed.
 The engineering faculty member is developing “smart grid” energy systems that have the potential to increase the use of renewable energy sources to establish a more secure future for Georgians.
-He predicts that expanding smart grids will pave the way for the widespread use of electric cars and smart appliances.
+He is also creating the first “subsurface camera” system for more efficient geo-energy exploration and production, and less environmental impact.

 “Integrating renewable energy into our power grid has the potential to reduce our impact on the environment, and the use of smart technology has the potential to reduce the world’s overall energy consumption.
 The benefits are significant.”

 Georgia Research Alliance Eminent Scholar in Immunology and Translational Biomedicine

 Karen Norris is a leading infectious disease researcher in the College of Veterinary Medicine’s Department of Infectious Diseases and the UGA Center for Vaccines and Immunology.
 Her research focuses on infectious and chronic diseases, including HIV, pulmonary diseases, inflammatory diseases and diabetes.
 She is developing models of a respiratory virus that infects the lungs.
 While most healthy people with this virus only experience mild cold-like symptoms, it can be serious for infants and older adults.
 Her disease model may be particularly useful for vaccine and therapeutic testing.

 “This is an exciting time of growth for biomedical research at UGA, particularly in the areas of infectious diseases and vaccine development, and I look forward to working with colleagues at UGA, the Georgia Research Alliance and the greater Georgia research community on the development of novel vaccines and immunotherapeutics.”